niallthomson/tanzu-playground/terraform/gke/cf-for-k8s/README.md

 - Create a Google Cloud DNS hosted zone and wire it up to an existing base zone
 - Install `cf-for-k8s` from the official `ytt` configuration
 - Install `external-dns` and ensure its configured correctly
+- Installs Harbor registry in the cluster
+- Configures `cf-for-k8s` to use that Harbor registry for buildpacks
 - Output information to connect to the Cloud Foundry API endpoint
+- Output information to access the Harbor registry

 Example: